Hassan4Dev/.dots/README.md

 This is for my theme, keybindings, and settings.json.
 I should probably publish my theme properly so I don't need to do this, but oh well.

+#### Note on theme

+It's not perfect.
+I made a minimal theme myself with the tokens geared towards JS/TS/React development.
+It may look bad in other languages, idk.

+Again, it's a local theme, so you have to install it manually in vscode if it doesn't show up, which is easy to do.
+Move the minimal-theme folder to ~/.vscode/extensions/, reload vscode, should show up.

 ### Powertoys

 Keyboard manager (some shortcuts I like), and FancyZones for tiling.
 One day I'm switch move to Linux and use hyprland - I dream of this day.